ZONESTAR3D/Firmware/Z9/Z9V5/bin/Z9V5Pro-MK3/beta/readme.md

-## :warning: !ATTETION PLEASE!
+#### :warning: !ATTETION PLEASE!
+About DWIN LCD MENU 2
-You must to upgrade the DWIN LCD screen firmware before upgrading the printer firmware to 2.4 or last version, otherwise it will cause some display issue on LCD MENU.
+1. You must to upgrade the DWIN LCD screen firmware before upgrading the printer firmware to 2.4 or last version, otherwise it will cause some display issue on LCD MENU.
-About how to upgrade firmware of DWIN LCD screen ,please refer to [here](https://github.com/ZONESTAR3D/Upgrade-kit-guide/tree/main/TFT-LCD/LCD-DWIN#upload-firmware)
+2. About how to upgrade firmware of DWIN LCD screen ,please refer to [here](https://github.com/ZONESTAR3D/Upgrade-kit-guide/tree/main/TFT-LCD/LCD-DWIN#upload-firmware)
-About the new LCD screen function description, please refer to [here](https://github.com/ZONESTAR3D/Upgrade-kit-guide/blob/main/TFT-LCD/LCD-DWIN/user_guide/LCD-DWIN%20MENU%20Description%20V2.pdf)
+3. About the new LCD screen function description, please refer to [here](https://github.com/ZONESTAR3D/Upgrade-kit-guide/blob/main/TFT-LCD/LCD-DWIN/user_guide/LCD-DWIN%20MENU%20Description%20V2.pdf)

-## Firmware Upload Steps:
+#### Firmware Upload Steps:
 1. Download the zip file and unzip it
 2. Copy firmware.bin to the root directory of Micro-SD card,
 NOTE: !!if there is a "old_fw.bin" in the SD card, delete it first!!